Clonidine - Catapres

 Off label use

-In Australia, we only have only one medication registered for treating behaviour problems.
+In Australia, there are very few registered for treating behaviour problems - ie medications that are designed specifically for pets.
+Instead, we tend to use human medicines that have great evidence for treating behaviour problems.
 This means many of the medications we use are considered ‘off label’.
 These medications still have excellent evidence for their use, and lots of data about their effects and side effects, however it is essential that you feel well informed about their off label use.
 Please read all the information thoroughly to ensure you feel well informed about the risks and benefits of using this medication.